No Escape!: Development and release

 No Escape! was programmed by Michael Greene with graphical assistance by Michael Becker and Wilfredo Aguilar.
 This was Greene's first project at publisher Imagic, having also worked for the company on the game Wing War for Atari 2600 and the program Talking Teacher for Commodore 64.
 Greene estimated that it took six months to develop No Escape! and said the game's Greek mythology theme was a different one than what he had initially chosen.
 Becker and Aguilar collaborated on Imagic's Fathom, a game based on Roman mythology, just before the company's dissolution.

 Imagic released No Escape! in April 1983.
-The game included an offer for a free Zircon Video Command joystick by mailing in a coupon from the instruction manual.

 Reception

-The game's action was well received as a cross between Breakout and Space Invaders.
 Hardcore Gaming 101 called the game a "rare gem" and said it has a "completely different feel to any other shooter from that time, or, for that matter, any other shooter since".
 IGN called it a "strange shooter", but also complimented its "compelling gameplay and some very attractive visuals".
 The game was also praised for its final animation showing Jason escaping on Pegasus.

-No Escape! received positive reviews for its gameplay, with GameFAQs writing that its playability was "very good", going on to say: "Jason is easy to control and doesn't move too fast or too slow for the tempo of the game.
-The difficulty increases gradually, and you find yourself trying to beat your last score."
 In a 1983 review from Electronic Fun with Computers & Games, Imagic was praised for delivering a game with the right balance, providing a "challenge that the player can neither overcome nor resist playing again and again."
-Conversely, videogamecritic.com criticized the game's difficulty in later levels.